anshooarora/extentreports-java/README.md

         // to report with snapshot (this feature will be introduced in v0.94)
         // log(logStatus, stepName, details, screenCapturePath)
         extent.log(LogStatus.INFO, "Image", "Image example:", "C:\\img.png");

-        // *REQUIRED
+        // *REQUIRED for v0.94 and earlier
+        // *OPTIONAL v1.0 onwards, this step is not required
         // endTest()
         //    use to end current toggle level
-        //    not using this command may cause the test not have its final status extent.endTest();
+        //    not using this command may cause the test not have its final status (v0.94 and earlier) extent.endTest();

+        // start other tests
     }
 }
 ```

+> ALERT:  It is not required to call endTest() version 1.0 onwards.

 > Note: Use "init" method only once, at the beginning of the run session to set the reporting path.